koallen/google-image-downloader/README.md

-#Google Image Downloader
+# Google Image Downloader

-A simple script that fetches images from Google with browser simulation
+A simple script that fetches images from Google with browser simulation.

+> THIS REPO IS NOT ACTIVELY MAINTAINED!!

 ## Pre-requisites
 The following Python packages are required to run the script.